 The instantiation operation ("calling" a class object) creates an empty object.
-Many classes like to create objects in a known initial state.
+Many classes like to create objects with instances customized to a specific initial state.
 Therefore a class may define a special method named init(), like this:

 '''

 def init(self):

 self.data = []

 '''